In This Edition:

 Helix has always been a work in progress, and today’s release of RADE 6.2 is no exception.
 It is a significant milestone primarily because it marks the end of our support for both Classic and the PowerPC platform.
 But what lies beyond 6.2?

-All through the process of making Helix products run natively in OS X, we have kept notes about things we planned to do, future layers of the proverbial onion to wrap around 6.2.
+All through the process of making Helix products run natively in macOS, we have kept notes about things we planned to do, future layers of the proverbial onion to wrap around 6.2.
 There’s always a temptation to add these features as you go, but that would not have been in keeping with our modus operandus, which has always been to build solid foundations and add bells and whistles later.

 That next version, which we are currently calling Helix 6.3 for lack of a better title, is already taking form.
 Some of its capabilities are already known, specified and ready for development.